normanheckscher/mnist-multi-gpu/README.md

 Multi GPU example with TensorFlow utilising local tower architecture for each GPU.

-2 different examples.
+Several different examples.
 Utilise batching and direct feed.

-Batching achieves 0.8% error after approximately seven epochs.
+Keras performs the best.
+It utilises the MultiGPU code from: https://github.com/kuza55/keras-extras

 ## Training a Model Using Multiple GPU Cards